Herbert's 398 yards, Ekeler 3 TDs lead Chargers over Browns - WHIZ News

 INJURIES

-Browns: Cleveland was already thin in the secondary with rookie CB Greg Newsome II inactive.
-It got even worse when CB Denzel Ward (neck) was injured during the first half and did not return.
+Browns: Rookie linebacker Jeremiah Owusu-Koramoah suffered a throat contusion and was taken to a local hospital after the game according to a team spokesman as a precaution and for further evaluation. … Cleveland was already thin in the secondary with rookie CB Greg Newsome II inactive.
+It got even worse when cornerbacks Denzel Ward (neck) and Greedy Williams (right shoulder) were injured during the first half and did not return.
 The Browns were also missing both starting tackles after right tackle Jack Conklin suffered a knee injury in the third quarter.
 S M.J.
-Stewart had a hamstring injury in the second half and did not return.
+Stewart had a hamstring injury in the second half and did not return. … Ward, Conklin, Williams and safety M.J.
+Stewart (right hamstring) will undergo MRIs on Monday.

 UP NEXT